 Many students will struggle at some point during their college careers with depression, anxiety, substance use and other mental health concerns.
-Particularly during the pandemic of 2020 in which many college students experience an increase in mental health and academic difficulties.
 Some common events that contribute to student stress are: isolation, social anxiety, a break-up or loss of relationship, not getting into a particular major, fear of poor grades, fear of losing financial aid or the pressure to be perfect.
 As such, the University provides a variety of programs and resources to help educate on and address mental health issues within the campus community.